 - Place your Kroger pickup order up to three days in advance.

-You can either start the process by reserving a pickup slot, or you can do all your shopping and choose a slot when you’re done instead.
+You can either start your grocery order by reserving a pickup slot, or you can do all your shopping and choose a slot when you’re done instead.
 If you live in an area where pickup slots are difficult to secure, start your Kroger order with a shopping list in hand and reserve a time slot before you shop.

 The app will automatically try to match you with the closest store based on your current location, but if you want a different store, you can change it.

 You’ll see two ways to do this.
-First, you can browse coupons and click through a coupon to find the qualifying item, add it to your cart, along with the coupon.
+First, you can browse coupons and click through a coupon to find the qualifying item and add it to your cart, along with the coupon.

 Kroger’s default setting is to check the “Allow Substitutions” box for you, which means you allow substitutions on everything.
-Go through the list and uncheck items that can’t be substituted if you want to.
+Go through the list and uncheck any items where a substitution wouldn’t be acceptable.

 If an item isn’t available and you didn’t allow substitutions for it, you won’t get anything and you won’t be charged.